 Sudden cardiac arrest is when the heart stops beating, and it can happen to people at any age and without warning.
 When it does happen, quick action (in the form of early Cardio-Pulmonary Resuscitation - CPR - and defibrillation) can help save lives.
 A defibrillator is a machine used to give an electric shock to restart a patient's normal heart rhythm when they are in cardiac arrest.
-Modern defibrillators are easy to use, inexpensive and safe.
+Modern defibrillators are easy to use and safe and the DfE has supported a campaign to install them in schools.